-The Open University
+The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-By the end of this unit you should be able to:
+After studying this course, you should be able to:

-- explain the principles that underlie the ability of various natural phenomena to deliver wind energy;
+- explain the principles that underlie the ability of various natural phenomena to deliver wind energy

-- outline the technologies that are used to harness the power of the wind;
+- outline the technologies that are used to harness the power of the wind

 - discuss the positive and negative aspects of wind energy in relation to natural and human aspects of the environment.